 You can teach yoga after completing our 200-hour program or higher.
 Most corporate gyms and studios require a certificate of completion from a Yoga Alliance certified program at the 200-hour level.
 We provide this program.
-And we are Yoga Alliance certified, so most likely you will be able to teach after completing our 200-hour level.
+And we are in the process of receiving a Yoga Alliance certification as a school (will find out in March 2019), so you will be able to teach after completing our 200-hour level.

 However, some yoga studios require special training.
 Be sure to check with the specific company where you wish to teach to ensure you choose the right program for your goals.

 What are final exams like?

 Our 200 hour programs and above emphasize final exams solely as a gauge so you know where you’re strong and where you have opportunity to grow.